VandenkerckhoveJesse/Axxes.SkiSimulation.Templates/csharp/README.md

 * 9 = actual possition of the skier

 ### Possible actions
 There are three possible actions.
-The first one is "**Nothing**" if you give this action the skier will just go down.
+The first one is **Nothing** if you give this action the skier will just go down.
-The other two are "**Right**" and "**Left**".
+The other two are **Right** and **Left**.
 When using those two commands you won't just go left of right.
 As there is gravity, de skier will go **diagonally** down to the direction you point.

 ### Example of an algorithm
 In the image beneath you find an example of a possible algorithm.